-Although the legal age of marriage in Nepal is 20, it has one of the highest rates of Child Early and Forced Marriage (CEFM) in the world.
-In 2014, 37% of young women aged 20-24 had been married before the age of 18, and 25% of 15-19-year-old girls were already married.
-BRAC Nepal is empowering young girls through adolescent clubs, so that they can play an active part in collectively campaigning against child marriage in their community.
+Although the legal age of marriage in Nepal is 20, it has one of the highest rates of child, early and forced marriages in the world.
+In 2014, 37 per cent of young women aged 20-24 were married before the age of 18, and 25 per cent of girls aged 15-19 were already married.
+BRAC Nepal is socially and economically empowering young girls through adolescent clubs by providing them life skills and vocational training, so that they can play an active part in collectively campaigning against child marriage in their community.

 According to a report by International Labour Organization in 2014, 19 per cent of Nepal’s youth were unemployed.
 Many choose to migrate abroad for employment opportunities, but with little to no skills.
 BRAC provides hands-on skills development trainings to the underprivileged youths of Kathmandu through apprenticeship in different informal trades.
 This provides them with a platform to access livelihood opportunities, opening pathways for domestic and foreign employment.